-Venture capital (VC) investments are often associated with psychology and a thorough decision-making process that can be affected by human error, as a recent study suggests.
-Traditionally, investors use intuition and deduction to analyze and pick startups, which is why more and more investment managers have recently started to seek external help in the form of alternative data.
-This article explores the benefits of machine learning in venture capital and how it can help investors correctly identify reward opportunities.
+Venture capital (VC) investments are often associated with psychology and a thorough decision-making process that can be affected by human error, as research suggests.
+Traditionally, investors use intuition and deduction to analyze and pick startups, which is why more and more investment managers have recently started to seek external help in the form of public web data and artificial intelligence (AI).
+This article explores the benefits of public web data, AI and machine learning (ML) in venture capital and how it can help investors correctly identify rewarding opportunities.

 While traditional investment models have been prevalent and successful, their caveats can turn disastrous.
 Theories have different shortcomings, such as false assumptions, that do not characterize real-world markets.
 As a result, the reality is more complex and has anomalies that are not considered in theoretical models.

-Alternative data is listed as one of the five venture capital trends of this year.
-It is an important source of information because it is more varied than traditional data sources; for example, alternative data can be used to identify numerous insights into any company regardless of its growth stage.
+Public web data is listed as one of the five venture capital trends of this year.
+It is an important source of information because it is more varied than traditional data sources; for example, public web data can be used to identify numerous insights into any company regardless of its growth stage.

-Machine learning is a branch of artificial intelligence (AI).
+Machine learning is a branch of artificial intelligence.
 It refers to algorithms or models which are created to increase their accuracy over time by learning from data without the need for any further programming.

 Another aspect developed in the past years using ML-based algorithms is signal generation.
 The traditional seasonal signals use historical price patterns to make predictions.
-On the other hand, when powered by artificial intelligence, investors can generate better signals that include a wide range of additional data, such as volatility, sentiment, price action, structural changes, valuation metrics, and many more.
+When this process is powered by artificial intelligence, investors can generate better signals that include a wide range of additional data, such as volatility, sentiment, price action, structural changes, valuation metrics, and many more.

 Given the abundance of such information, ML-based models can compute new trading signals.
 In addition to this, some models can make real-time predictions, and it continuously learns new data and adapts to the real-world market environment.